Meep220/TTE_PY/README.md

 HINT: For those who dont have a thesis topic yet, you can actually develop a thesis topic out of this assignment

-# Guide in case of R installation failures/ code not running
+# Guide in case of Setup Guide for R installation or failures/ code not running
-Incase running R fails, Install R in a folder or directory where there are no spaces in the C drive Make sure TEMP and TMP found in environment variables are path in the directory where R.exe is Stored.
+Incase running R fails, Install R in a folder or directory where there are no spaces in the C drive Make sure TEMP and TMP found in environment variables under User Variables are in a path where the directory of R.exe is Stored.
+Also add a Path found under Environment variables and add the C:...\directory\Rx.x.x\bin to the pat

 # Guide in installing Trial Emulation
 Once you have installed successfully R. Use the R interface/Terminal in VSC to install the TrialEmulation Package.